YanaSn0/Python/README.md

 - The debug flags aren't needed.
 - Folders will be created if they don't already exist.

-## Trim Video

-## Trims a video to specified start and end times, outputs as .mp4.

-python process.py trim v ./videos/V1.mp4 --start 22 --end 27 --output-dir ./trimmed --debug

-## Trims Audio to specified start and end times, outputs as .m4a.

-python process.py trim a ./trim/A1.m4a --start 29 --end 40 --output-dir ./trim --debug

-## Extracts and trims audio from a video, outputs as .m4a.

-python process.py trim a ./videos/U1.mp4 --start 10 --end 20 --output-dir ./trimmed --debug

 ## Loop Video

 ## Trims and loops a video to a desired duration, outputs as .mp4.